Gary, Indiana

 I’ve heard that in the moments before we die, our body releases a chemical similar to the active component in mushrooms.

 Psilocybin can make minutes feel like hours.
 I’ve always wondered… If you’re 80 and you know you’re about to die, why not take five grams and give yourself 80 more years?
-If you’re 34, why not take five grams, live your life to 80 in your head, and then die?
+If you’re 34, why not take five grams, live to 80 in your head, and then die?
 Walk out into the night on your own terms, before the world has a chance to get you?

 What’s the difference, if it’s all in your head?